College Valley

-The College Valley is one of five cuttings into the Cheviot Hills.
+The College Valley is an area within the Northumberland National Park in northern England.
+It is one of five cuttings into the Cheviot Hills.
 The valley is owned by College Valley Estates which in turn is funded by a trust created by Sir James Knott MP.

-The valley is spectacularly beautiful and affords a serenely satisfying ascent of the Cheviot - 815 metres (2674 ft) - the highest peak in the area.
+The valley is spectacularly beautiful and affords a serenely satisfying ascent of the Cheviot – 815 metres (2674 ft) – the highest peak in the area.

-The Estate covers approximately 12000 acre and is now managed by a Board of Directors whose duty is to manage it in a way that increases its value as an environmental, social and economic place of excellence.
+The Estate covers approximately 12000 acre and is now managed by a board of directors whose duty is to manage it in a way that increases its value as an environmental, social and economic place of excellence.
 From north to south the estate is approximately 10 km and at its widest 7 km.
 There are over 105 km of roads and pathways criss crossing the College Valley.

 The valley is open to the public, but access by car is restricted to permit holders only and these are limited on a daily basis.